Anywhere from the city to the middle of the ocean

 In a community where redbrick, 19th-century architecture predominates, a new glass skyscraper presents a potential to stand out while politely blending in.
 The main architectural principle guiding New England’s highest residential skyscraper was that it should be elegant, sculptural, and site suitable.
 It also had an imposing entryway.

-The triangular design makes the most of the available space, and the three gently curved corners increase the amount of livable space within the 61 storeys, while giving the building a friendly appearance on the ground.
-Above level 23, the tower’s residential section is formed by surface cuts that provide each apartment vistas in two directions.
+The triangular design makes the most of the available space, and the three gently curved corners increase the amount of livable space within the 61 storeys while giving the building a friendly appearance on the ground.
+Above level 23, the tower’s residential section is formed by surface cuts that provide each apartment with vistas in two directions.
 The lowest section of the hotel maintains its curved design as a tight glass enclosure.

 The granite-clad podium is scaled to the nearby buildings at street level, providing pedestrian-friendly access to public areas.
-A pool, spa, fitness center, and resident lounge are just a few of the opulent features found within.
+A pool, spa, fitness centre, and resident lounge are just a few of the opulent features found within.
 Residents and visitors will enjoy the tower’s breathtaking views.
 The arrangement of residential apartments on the upper 40 stories allows for 180-degree unobstructed vistas for the residents on both sides of each corner.